Table of Contents

 Contact Los Angeles Age Discrimination Lawyer for Free Case Consultation

 If you feel that you have been discriminated against or treated unfairly because of your age, contact a Los Angeles age discrimination lawyer at Broslavsky & Weinman, LLP to assist you.
-To set up an initial free consultation with one of our Los Angeles Labor attorneys, call us at (310) 575-2550 or email us using the contact form for a quick response.
+To set up an initial free consultation with one of our Los Angeles discrimination attorneys, call us at (310) 575-2550 or email us using the contact form for a quick response.

 With office locations in Los Angeles and San Bernardino, our age discrimination attorneys provide legal service and representation to clients throughout California.